ssnepenthe/poppables/README.md

 Unnecessary abstraction around the pimple di container in an attempt to normalize it to the psr container interface.

-This has been written for fun/out of curiosity and probably shouldn't actually be used for anthing...
+This has been written for fun/out of curiosity and probably shouldn't actually be used for anything...

 ## Installation